Top Items:

 RELATED:

-White House press secretary Jen Psaki tests positive for COVID for second time
+White House press secretary Jen Psaki tests positive for Covid-19

 BuzzFeed investors have pushed CEO Jonah Peretti to shut down entire newsroom, sources say — Several large shareholders have urged BuzzFeed CEO Jonah Peretti to shut down the company's news organization. — BuzzFeed News has won awards, including a Pulitzer Prize, but is now shrinking through voluntary buyouts.